ulsa/javawordgraph/README.md

 Reduce takes a function f, and a collection coll. f should be a function of 2 arguments.
 Reduce returns the result of applying f to the first item in coll and the 2nd item, then applying f to that result and the 3rd item, etc.

-Here is an interface for the function that reduce takes:
+Here is an interface for the function f:

     public interface Function2<A1, A2, R> {
         public R apply(A1 accum, A2 next);
     }

-Here is a skeleton for the reduce function:
+Here is a skeleton for reduce:

     public class Collections3 {
         public static <A> A reduce(Function2<A, A, A> f, A initial, Iterable<A> coll) {